 A country’s economy has a big impact on its software development market.
 In developed countries, strong tech infrastructure, advanced training programs, and higher living costs often mean higher salaries for skilled professionals.

-Emerging markets, however, tend to offer more competitive pricing as they work to establish themselves on the global tech scene.
-Offshore countries use their lower costs and hunger for international projects to attract software development opportunities.
+Emerging markets, however, tend to offer more affordable pricing as they work to establish themselves on the global tech scene.
+Offshore countries use their lower costs and hunger for international projects to attract software development opportunities and establish partnerships.

 Currency exchange rates

-When companies hire developers from other countries, exchange rates play a big role in the final price.
-A strong national currency can make certain markets particularly attractive, letting companies build better products without increasing their budget.
+When companies hire top developers from other countries, exchange rates play a big role in the final price.
+A strong national currency can make certain markets particularly attractive, allowing businesses to build better products without increasing their budget or incurring unnecessary expenses.

-Let’s say that, with $10K, a company can get one month of development.
-A favorable exchange rate might stretch that same amount to six weeks of work.
+Let’s say that, with $10K, a company can get one month of software development services.
+A favorable exchange rate might stretch that same development time to six weeks of work.
 This financial leverage allows organizations to optimize their development budgets and keep the same quality and expertise.

 Market saturation